Please see the below document to view our Complaints procedure.

 It is in everyone’s interest that concerns and complaints are resolved at the earliest possible stage.
 Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
 St Peter’s and Clifton CE VC Primary School takes concerns seriously and will make every effort to resolve the matter as quickly as possible.

 If you have difficulty discussing a concern with a particular member of staff such as your child's teacher, we will respect your views.
-In these cases, Mrs G Asbery, School Business Manager will refer you to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, Mrs Asbery will refer you to another staff member.
+In these cases, Mr P Patel, School Business Manager will refer you to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, Mr Patel will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.

 We understand however, that there are occasions when people would like to raise their concerns formally.
 In this case, Mrs A Halley will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.